WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 - *descriptor* is an object that can contain the following properties

-   - *configurable: true* if the descriptor can be changed
+   - *configurable*: *true* if the descriptor can be changed

-   - *enumerable: true* if this property is included in the object's property enumeration
+   - *enumerable*: *true* if this property is included in the object's property enumeration

    - *value*: the value of the property

-   - *writable: true* if the value of the property can be altered (false, the default, makes it read-only)
+   - *writable*: *true* if the value of the property can be altered (false, the default, makes it read-only)

 ```javascript
 var o={a:2}